 The Oldest Olive Trees

-The Olive tree was considered holly to Ancient Greeks.
+The Olive tree was considered holy by the Ancient Greeks.
 It was a symbol of life, wisdom, and peace.
 There were even laws that forbid people to cut these trees and in some of these laws, the punishment was even death.

 Uses Of Olive Oil In Ancient Greece

-To Ancient Greeks, the uses as well as the health benefits, of the Olive oil where already well known and numerous.
-They used the olives and olive oil to feed.
-They produced olive oil by pressing the olives with weighs.
+To Ancient Greeks, the uses as well as the health benefits, of Olive oil were already well known and numerous.
+They used olives and olive oil to feed.
+They produced olive oil by pressing the olives with weights.
 The olive oil out of the first press was the one that was used for food.
-The one out of second round of press was used for therapeutical body creams and condiments, and the third for lighting.
+The one out of the second round of press was used for therapeutical body creams and condiments, and the third for lighting.

 The olive wreath that was called 'kotinos' (κοτίνος) was used to crown the winning athletes of the Olympic Games (they themselves were covered in olive oil).
 An olive tree branch was used held in the same way as a white flag.
 Since it symbolized peace, it was used mostly by messengers to deliver messages of reconciliation.